The United States to its citizens: "Stop kissing" birds because of salmonellosis

 - Children were called upon not to play with poultry

-According to the Centers for Disease Control and Prevention, the increase in the number of cases Salmonellosis On United State It’s about approaching birds: 163 cases have been recorded since mid-February, and 34 have required hospitalization.
-The disease can cause diarrhea, fever, and vomiting in people.
+According to the CDC, Prof. An increase in the number cases Salmonellosis On United State It’s about approaching birds: 163 cases have been recorded since mid-February, and 34 have required hospitalization. the disease It can cause diarrheaAnd fever and vomiting when people.

 As recommendations: